wojake/awesome-xrpl/readme.md

 - [XRP Tookit](https://www.xrptoolkit.com) 🪄✨ [<kbd>M</kbd>](https://xrptoolkit.com)[<kbd>T</kbd>](https://test.xrptoolkit.com)
   The wizard makes it easy for *anyone* who's never sent an XRP transaction to do their first one, using your wallet to sign!
   This tool lets you configure different aspects of any XRPL Wallet/Account.
 There's also a built-in trading UI.
+- [XDEX](https://xdex.com) - XDEX provides clean and informative DEX-related information, it presents market data like no other interface.

 ## DEX Explorer